zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/kendo-music-store-intro.md

 # Tutorial: Kendo Music Store: Introduction

-In this tutorial, we will review portions of the **Kendo Music Store** sample project, focusing on how Kendo UI was used and the ways in which it interacts with ASP.NET MVC and WebAPI.
+In this tutorial, we will review portions of the **Kendo Music Store** sample project, focusing on how Kendo UI was used and the ways in which it interacts with ASP.NET MVC, WebAPI and WCF Data Services.

 This sample project was based on Microsoft's [MVC Music Store](http://mvcmusicstore.codeplex.com/), so much of the server-side processing and the data structure are reused in this project.
 The UI of the